What is your Metabolism?

 Your metabolism otherwise known as Resting Metabolic Rate is the amount of energy in calories your body requires to maintain crucial life-sustaining processes i.e. to you’re your heart, breathe, maintained your body temperature, brain function etc at rest.

-Why do I need to know my Metabolism?
+Why do I need to know my Metabolic rate?

-Knowing your metabolism takes all the frustration and guesswork out of losing fat and gaining muscle.
-With an accurate metabolic measurement, calories to eat on your training days and rest days becomes known, so you can get that body you want.
+Knowing if you have a slow, normal or fast metabolism takes all the frustration and guesswork out of losing fat and gaining muscle.
+With an accurate metabolic measurement, calories to eat on your training days and rest days also gives you calories for weight loss or maintenance.

 How do I prepare for my Resting Metabolic Rate test?